 “Technology also opens up lots of opportunities for sharing creativity.
 Audiences may be niche on the internet, but those niches can be very large, with interests being serviced from around the world.
 Being able to find access to those groups is a very important skill – and offers great visibility for creative ideas.”

 For some industries, the progress of automation as technology becomes more integrated has been heralded as a negative development for workers.
-However, people such as Chris Orchard, a course director in creative industries and an interdisciplinary researcher at Charles Sturt, sees it as a boon for creative professionals.
+However, people such as Chris Orchard, Sub Dean, Learning and Teaching and an interdisciplinary researcher at Charles Sturt, sees it as a boon for creative professionals.
 He feels it can open up both learning and future career opportunities.

 “We know that we are one of the future industries where automation will augment – rather than replace – how we work as creative people.
 In the creative industries, there already is a great deal of automation taking place.
 For instance multiple cameras for live productions managed remotely rather than one camera person, one camera.
 It just changes what jobs are available – you will need network engineers and coders, but you also need people who can frame a good shot, it requires a blend of creatives and IT professionals to bring the technology together.
 These are still creative industries people, but the skills are shifting to take account of technological disruption.
 The skills remain the same – you are still involved in researching, assessing information and ultimately telling stories.”